I had my doubts about travel hacking.

 One option that caught my eye was the Hyatt Place Waikiki Beach.
 This is a category 3 hotel within Hyatt, which means I can book it for 12,000 points a night.
 In other words, I’ll need to accumulate 60,000 Hyatt points to book the hotel.

-Again, Chase Ultimate Rewards is a transfer parter of Hyatt.
+Again, Chase Ultimate Rewards is a transfer partner of Hyatt.
 That means I’d probably be looking at ways to earn more Chase Ultimate Rewards.

 A few options:

-- I can apply for another Chase card, such as the Chase Sapphire Reserve to earn the points.
+- I can apply for another Chase card, such as a business card like the Chase Ink Business Preferred card

 - I can look into flight options, which don’t require a Chase card, e.g. earning points through American Express Membership Rewards and transferring them to an airline like Hawaiian Airlines.